EmikoHigashi/PAD-linter/README.md

 Automatic Logic Validation: Detecting "circular references" or "logic leaps" in research papers and technical specs before they reach the reader—or the AI.

 ## My Vision
 As a researcher, a parent, and a former software test engineer, I have seen how "bad design" in documents leads to "bad outcomes" in reality.
-I am building a Test Suite for Human Logic. ### Join the Project I am looking for "1-in-1,000" engineers who are tired of messy documentation and want to build a tool that treats Language as Code.
+I am building a Test Suite for Human Logic.
+## Join the Project
+I am looking for "1-in-1,000" engineers who are tired of messy documentation and want to build a tool that treats Language as Code.

+## Current Goal
-Current Goal: Developing a linter to detect "Logic Inconsistency" between Introduction and Discussion in scientific papers.
+Collecting test cases from real world.
+Developing a linter to detect "Logic Inconsistency" between Introduction and Discussion in scientific papers.

 ## About the Founder
 I am a researcher and product manager with a background in development management.